Location-aware Single Image Reflection Removal: Experiments

 \subsection{Comparisons}

-To evaluate the performance of our method for SIRR, we compare it to six state-of-the-art methods based on deep learning, including Zhang \etal.~\cite{zhang2018single}, BDN~\cite{yang2018seeing}, RMNet~\cite{wen2019single}, ERRNet~\cite{wei2019single}, Kim \etal.~\cite{kim2020single}, and IBCLN~\cite{li2020single}.
-We use PSNR and SSIM as metrics, where the higher metric value means better performance. \kk{For fair comparisons, we report their better performances either using their original trained models or using models fine-tuned with our training images if their training codes are available.
-The fine-tuned results are denoted with a suffix "-F".} \kk{Note that we do not fine-tune the RMNet~\cite{wen2019single}, as it requires additional alpha blending masks from a SynNet~\cite{wen2019single}}. \kk{We also modify the code of Kim~\etal.~\cite{kim2020single} to compute SSIM in RGB space.}
+To evaluate the performance of our method, we compare it to seven state-of-the-art SIRR methods, including Zhang \etal.~\cite{zhang2018single}, BDN~\cite{yang2018seeing}, RMNet~\cite{wen2019single}, ERRNet~\cite{wei2019single}, CoRRN~\cite{wan2019corrn}, Kim \etal.~\cite{kim2020single}, and IBCLN~\cite{li2020single}.
+We use PSNR and SSIM as metrics, where the higher metric value means better performance.
+For fair comparisons, we report their better performances either using their original trained models or using models fine-tuned with our training dataset if their training codes are available.
+The fine-tuned results are denoted with a suffix "-F".
+Note that we do not fine-tune the RMNet~\cite{wen2019single}, as it requires additional alpha blending masks from a SynNet~\cite{wen2019single}.
+We also modify the code of Kim~\etal.~\cite{kim2020single} to compute SSIM in RGB space.

-{\textbf{Quantitative comparisons.}}\quad We quantitatively compare our model with the methods mentioned above on five real-world datasets and report the statistics in Tab.~\ref{tab:comparison}.
-The first three datasets are all from $SIR^{2}$ constructed in ~\cite{2017Benchmarking}, and the rest two datasets are from the evaluation set in Zhang \etal~\cite{zhang2018single} and the ``Nature'' test dataset in Li \etal~\cite{li2020single} respectively.
-In Tab.~\ref{tab:comparison}, it can be seen that our method is ranked as top-1 on the Postcard, Wild, and Zhang \etal datasets and top-2 (PSNR ranking) on the Object and Li \etal datasets.
-However, for the top-2 PSNR ranking cases, our result is comparable to the top 1 methods.
+{\textbf{Quantitative comparisons.}}\quad Tab.~\ref{tab:comparison} reports the performance comparisons on five real-world datasets.
+Datasets in the first three rows are all from $SIR^{2}$ constructed in~\cite{2017Benchmarking}, and the rest two datasets are from the evaluation set in Zhang~\etal~\cite{zhang2018single} and the ``Nature'' test dataset in Li~\etal~\cite{li2020single} respectively.
+It can be seen that our method is ranked as top-1 on the Postcard, Wild, and Zhang~\etal datasets, top-2 on the Object (SSIM ranking) and Li~\etal (PSNR ranking) datasets.
 Moreover, our method achieves the best average PSNR and SSIM scores.
-This result verifies that our method can achieve superior performance in various real-world scenarios.
+This verifies that our method can achieve superior performance in various real-world scenarios.

+\textbf{Qualitative comparisons.}\quad Fig.~\ref{fig:visual_results} shows the reflection removal results of four existing models and ours.
+These images are from the ``Nature'' test dataset of IBCLN~\cite{li2020single}(rows 1-2), unaligned datasets of ERRNet~\cite{wei2019single}(rows 3-5), and the benchmark datasets $SIR^{2}$~\cite{2017Benchmarking}(rows 6-7).
+It can be seen that existing methods typically fail to remove large-area reflections and strong highlights.
+In contrast, our method can remove most undesirable reflections while preserving high-frequency details in the transmission layer.
+More qualitative results can be found in our supplemental material.